 Contents

-Nearshoring is the process of relocating certain business functions, such as customer service or IT support, to a nearby country.
-This can be done for a number of reasons, including cost savings (important not only in the wake of COVID-19 Pandemic), improved quality and efficiency, more effective software supply chain resilience, and access to more skilled workers in the field of IT.
+Nearshoring is an outsourcing model based on relocating certain business functions, such as customer service or IT support, to a nearby country.
+This can be done for a number of reasons, including cost savings, improved quality and efficiency, more effective software supply chain resilience, and access to more skilled workers in the field of IT.
 Usually, nearshoring is done in collaboration with a third-party service provider who can manage the process for you.

 There are many benefits to nearshoring, including: